neelsn/spellchecker/README.md

 # spellchecker
-Spell Checker for Fake News Detection
+Spell Checker for Fake News Detection using Bayesian Probabilities and Bigram NLP Processing